-Blast resistant modules, often simply referred to as BRMs, are security structures specifically designed to protect personnel by withstanding the blast forces created by an explosion from industrial accidents or deliberate terrorist bombings.
+Blast resistant modules, often simply referred to as BRMs, are high security structures specifically designed to protect personnel by withstanding the blast forces created by an explosion whether from industrial accidents or deliberate terrorist bombings.
 In addition to protecting lives, blast resistant modules also safeguard critically important equipment.

 Engineers calculate potential blast forces based on the building’s location and type of building materials with the goal of mitigating the potential damage from an accident or terrorist event.
 There are no universal standards for BRMs at this time.
 However, there are best practices defined by the American Petroleum Institute (API 752 & 753) and the American Society of Civil Engineers (ASCE 41088).

 Protogetic is the protective design industry’s leader in high security products to keep your people, equipment and facility safe.
 We have certified Blast Resistant Modules & Security Structures, as well as blast resistant doors and blast windows, to address all your project's safety and security requirements.
 Use our groundbreaking FREE filter to search and find exactly what you need in mere seconds!
 Save time and get more work done.
 Visit Protogetic.com today.